oslokommune/ukeweb_designsystem/docs/bestPractices/README.md

 ## Variant
 A pattern can have different variants which shows different format for the same pattern.
 Things to keep in mind when using variants:
-+ The format of the variant file is: `nameOfPattern_variantName.json`, where `variantName` doesn't include the oka-v prefix.
++ The format of the variant file is: `nameOfPattern_variantName.json`, where `variantName` doesn't include the osg-v prefix.
-+ One variant has to be set as default with the variant name **'oka-v-default'**.
++ One variant has to be set as default with the variant name **'osg-v-default'**.
 The default variant will merge its data with the other variants.
-+ The value of the variant has to be prefixed with 'oka-v-', like the css classes.
++ The value of the variant has to be prefixed with 'osg-v-', like the css classes.
 + The value of the variant will be included as a css class even thought it doesn't have any styles defined.
 The reason is to provide better DOM inspection on the consumer.
 For example:
 ```json